 I always carry a box of mints with me.
-When I feel anxious about math, I eat a mint.
-The taste and aroma help calm me down.
-To my high school classmates, I even became known as the “mint girl.”
+When I feel anxious about something, I eat one.
+The taste and aroma help to calm me down.
+In class, I even became known as “the mint girl.”

 Strategy #6: Talk to a trusted friend or teacher.

-When I feel very overwhelmed, it helps to talk to a trusted teacher or friend.
-In high school, I could go to my special education teacher who was always nice and very patient with me.
+When I’m feeling overwhelmed, talking to a trusted teacher or friend helps.
+In high school, I would go to my special education teacher who was always nice and very patient with me.
 She reminded me of strategies I’d used successfully in the past.
 On top of that, I had a few best friends who could give me a hug whenever I needed one.

 Strategy #7: Identify the source of the anxiety.

 Over the years, it’s been important for me to pinpoint very specifically what makes me anxious.
 Raising my hand in class, doing problems in front of my peers, taking a test — I know these things give me anxiety.
 By identifying my fears, I’ve been better able to work on them.

 No matter what I do, I know I can’t stop all my feelings of anxiety.
 That’s why sometimes, I have to step back and just say something is too much for me.

 I remember when I decided to withdraw from my college algebra class because I was feeling too anxious about the work.
 I knew I needed more help with the material but I was overloaded with other classes.
 As sad as I was about having to withdraw, I knew my limits and that I had to take care of myself.
 I didn’t want to put myself in a bad situation.

 When you have anxiety from learning challenges, it’s not about giving up.
 It’s about finding a different path.
 I ended up taking college algebra again — but with a lighter course load and more mental preparation.